Synecdoche1/Void-NX/README.md

 # DISCLAIMER

 > :warning: **MAKE A NAND BACK UP THROUGH HEKATE BEFORE DOING ANYTHING TO YOUR SWITCH!
-YOU HAVE BEEN WARNED!**: Proceed with caution! :warning:
+YOU HAVE BEEN WARNED!**: Proceed with caution!

 Please use [this guide](https://switch.homebrew.guide/usingcfw/hekate.html) to make a full NAND backup before continuing.
 If you already have a full NAND backup, and it's safe and sound, then please continue.